cryptape/ckb-node-probe-frontend/public/How to find your CKB Node ID.md

 ## Step 1: Retrieve your Node ID

-In a new Terminal (on MacOS/Linux) or Command Prompt (on Windows) window, send [an RPC request](https://github.com/nervosnetwork/ckb/tree/develop/rpc#method-local_node_info) to your node to retrieve its ID.
+In a new Terminal (on MacOS/Linux) or PowerShell (on Windows) window, send [an RPC request](https://github.com/nervosnetwork/ckb/tree/develop/rpc#method-local_node_info) to your node to retrieve its ID.
 This ID uniquely identifies your node in the network.

 - **For MacOS and Linux:**